First-year entry (4-year undergraduate degree with language upgrading)

 International Year 2

-During your second year you will study introductory courses related to global tourism management that represent the foundational knowledge required to succeed in the third and fourth years.
-At the end of your second year you will participate in an internship, allowing you to apply and expand you tourism knowledge in a three-month professional work placement.
+During your second year, you will study introductory courses related to global tourism management that represent the foundational knowledge required to succeed in the third and fourth years.
+At the end of your second year, you will participate in an internship, allowing you to apply and expand your tourism knowledge in a three-month professional work placement.

 Years 3 and 4

 Your 3rd and 4th years consist of 4 semesters, a 3-month internship and are completed in 2 years.
 This program focuses on global tourism opportunities, trends and issues that will ensure you’ll have the tools and knowledge to advance your career in tourism and hospitality anywhere in the world.
 You will not only learn to use entrepreneurship, leadership, and management skills to contribute to community and business development, you will come away with a distinct competitive advantage.